Speak with a safari expert

 The experience

 The Etosha National Park experience is unlike any other safari experience in the world – nothing quite compares to the vast abundance of animals of every shape and size, gathered together in one place at one time.
-For those for whom a trip will be a once-off treat, it is essential to visit during the dry season, when the waterholes are critical to the life of the park and wildlife viewing is at its best.
+For those for whom a trip will be a once-off treat, it is essential to visit during the dry season, when the waterholes are critical to the park and wildlife viewing is at its best.
 That said, this is also when the park is at its busiest, and it may well be worth seeking private accommodation in a private reserve outside of the park if large crowds are an unattractive prospect.
-For those fortunate to return regularly, the park has something to offer all year round, with the added advantage of quieter periods and lower rates during the rainy season.
+For those fortunate to return regularly, the park offers something all year round, with the added advantage of quieter periods and lower rates during the rainy season.

 Further reading: ‘Exploring Etosha’ and ‘Etosha Through My Eyes